nvaccess/addon-datastore/README.md

 - The commit which will be submitted must be a valid NVDA `*.nvda-addon` file if zipped and renamed.

 Process:
-1. Addon author creates a new Pull Request (PR) on the 'NVDA-Addon-submission' repository.
-This could be done with the web editor, though screen reader users may be more comfortable making it locally with their chosen editor or using a provided template:
+1. A PR is created on the `NVDA-Addon-submission` repository
+   - It adds/removes the SHA of the commit (for the submitted version) to the appropriate `addons/owner/repo.commits` file.
+   - Refer to 'Creating the submission PR' below
+1. A bot adds a comment in the PR with links to the addon versions that are added or removed
+   - NOTE: the URL for this link can be is built from 'owner', 'repo', 'commit' of the lines added / removed.
+   - This allows the reviewer to browse the source online or download the addon with, see (in suffix) heading "Example of bot message for `NVDA-Addon-submission` PR" for an example message.
+1. A review is performed (resulting in: request changes, merge, close)
+   - A bot may perform some automated checks or provide helpful information, refer to 'automated review ideas' below
+   - Manual review is done according to some published review check list (so that everyone knows what to expect)
+   - Automated and human process can be decided later, we can address these details as they come up and improve upon the process
+1. When the PR is merged, the Addon becomes available in the store.

+### Creating the submission PR
+To simplify the initial implementation of this process the PR will need to be created manually, later we can streamline this, and automate only requiring the addon author to paste a link in a new issue.

+A new Pull Request (PR) is created on the `NVDA-Addon-submission` repository.
    1. Find or create a file: `addons/owner/repo.commits`
+      - Example: `addons/nvaccess/nvda-ocr.commits`
+      - Where 'owner' is the username or organisation that owns the addon GitHub repository.
+E.G. for `nvda-ocr` it is `nvaccess`
+      - Where 'repo' is the name of the repository.
+E.G. `nvda-ocr`
+      - NOTE: creating the file means this is an entirely new submission
    1. To submit a new version, add the SHA of the commit to the file
    1. For no longer supported addon versions, remove the SHA of the commit.
+This could be done with the web editor, though screen reader users may be more comfortable making the changes locally with their chosen editor.

+Because this requires addon authors to fork the `NVDA-Addon-submission` repository, this is a little cumbersome.
+To streamline this process, we could use GitHub issues.
+- The addon author would pick from two issue templates:
+  - "Add addon version"
+  - "Remove addon version"
-1. A bot posts a link to the addon version that is added or removed
+- In the template they would paste a link to the commit or tag that should be added or removed.
-   - The URL is built from 'owner', 'repo', 'commit'
-   - The file path gives the owner and repo parts
-   - The changed lines give the commits
-   - This allows the reviewer to browse the source online or download the addon with, see (in suffix) heading "Example of bot message for 'NVDA-Addon-submission' PR" for an example message.
-1. A review is performed (resulting in: request changes, merge, close)
-   - A bot may perform some automated checks or provide helpful information, for instance:
+- Automation creates the PR automatically from this and closes the issue.
+- NOTE: In this approach it is safe to use a git tag, because the commit ID can be determined from the tag.
+The commit is then used in the PR and the rest of the process is the same.

+### Automated review ideas
+Several suggestions for automated review ideas to streamline the process.
 - Check manifest validity
 - Provide links to relevant diffs
 - Check to see if the GitHub user submitting the PR is a maintainer of the Addon version being submitted.
+- Consider using CI (Appveyor) to check the addon installs cleanly:
-   - Suggestion: On Appveyor CI, install most recently supported version of NVDA supported by addon, install the addon, restart NVDA and check for errors.
+  - Install NVDA (the most recent version supported by the addon)
-   - Review is done according to some published review check list (so that everyone knows what to expect)
-   - Automation and human process can be decided later, likely in an iterative way.
-1. When the PR is merged, the Addon becomes available in the store.
+  - Install the addon
+  - Restart NVDA and check for errors

 ### Concerns
-This work flow requires addon authors to fork the 'NVDA-Addon-submission' repository in order to submit a PR.
-Instead several alternatives to this step are possible:
-- File an issue (using a template for "Add addon version" or "Remove addon version") which includes a link to the commit that should be added or removed.
-  - Automation can create the PR automatically from this and close the issue.
-  - If this approach is taken, the commit ID could be automatically determined from a git tag (created either manually with git or via the GitHub release process).
-- ~Require that addon repositories are forked from the addon template.
-Github lets you get all forks, from these we can watch for new releases and create PR's automatically~.
-This is ruled out due to:
-  - Problem: There is no "opt-in" step from the Addon author to submit a release to the store.
-They can not decide timing, or skip certain releases.
-  - Problem: Likely requires a lot more development effort to implement, something must be "watching" for new releases.
-  - Problem: Addon authors often have multiple addons, but can only fork the addon-template once.
-- ~Require that addon authors set a topic on their addon like "nvda-addon", releases are automatically added as PR's.~ Ruled out:
-  - Problem: Likely requires a lot more development effort to create, something must be "watching" for new releases.
-  - Problem: There is no "opt-in" step from the Addon author to submit a release to the store.
-They can not decide timing, or skip certain releases.
+This approach requires that an addon repository is already a valid (and installable) addon once it is zipped.
+Most addons require build steps.
+ - Can github actions be used to run these steps and produce a certifiable build artifact?
+   - If we can certify the source for a commit, and the source for the github actions that produces the artifact, then the artifact itself is certified?
+   - If this is true we can provide this action along with the addon-template.

 ### Other notes
 - By using a git repository and and PR process, `git blame` and `git log` can be used to get more context about addons listed in the store.
 For instance: